NewDayTechnology/benchmarkdotnet.analyser/README.md

 ## Installation

 To install BDNA, you'll need the [.NET 6 SDK or runtime](https://dotnet.microsoft.com/download/dotnet/6.0).
-BDNA can be downloaded and installed from [Github Packages](https://github.com/orgs/NewDayTechnology/packages).
+BDNA can be downloaded and installed from [Nuget](https://www.nuget.org/packages/bdna/).

 ---